NilFoundation/zkLLVM/README.md

 # zkLLVM

-zkLLVM is a compiler from high-level programming languages into input for provable computations protocols.
+zkLLVM is a compiler from high-level programming languages into an input for provable computations protocols.
 It can be used to generate input for any arbitrary zero-knowledge proof system or protocol, which accepts input data in form of algebraic circuits It assumed to be used together with `Placeholder` proof system or any other arithmetization compatible with `Placeholder`; which is a derivative of PLONK proof system.